jgalfaro/mirrored-QGANMAV/README.md

 III has been validated through simulation on a classical computing platform.
 Simulations were conducted using an Intel Xeon 32-core 2.70 GHz server, with 256 GB of memory.
-We generated genuine navigation for a Parrot Mambo MAV (Micro Aerial Vehicle).
+We generated genuine navigation for a Parrot Mambo MAV.
 In the scenario, the MAV takes off one meter, does two circles on the horizontal plane, then lands.
 The navigation data consists of x, y and z velocity triples.
 The whole scenario generates less than 64 real number values.

 ![Fig. Learning time (ms) versus the number of qubits for the discriminator and generator.](https://github.com/jgalfaro/mirrored-QGANMAV/blob/master/arxiv-paper/figures/fig8.png?raw=true)